 Here at the Canadian Internet Registration Authority, we manage the .CA domain name registry —an iconic, recognized symbol of Canada online.
-We are proud to be Canadian, and with the Rio Olympics coming up this summer, naturally we are excited to see so many Canadian athletes representing our nation on the world stage.
+We are proud to be Canadian, just like our athletes that represent us on the world stage.

 Athletes having their own website helps them become champions (of their own personal brand)

 For professional and amateur athletes alike, having a website is an easy way to share stories about training, provide updates on recent results and achievements, and post photos of themselves in action.
 Having that website with a .CA domain name is a great way for them to let the world know that they are proudly Canadian.